nxpatterns/enterprise-software-architecture/Articles/Nest.js/Quick-Start-Nx-Angular/ReadMe.md

 #### Pre-Requisites

-##### IDE (Integrated Development Environment)
+##### VSCode

-We will use VSCode as IDE.
+We will use VSCode as IDE (Integrated Development Environment).
 If you don't have it installed, download it from [https://code.visualstudio.com/](https://code.visualstudio.com/).

 ##### Node.js